vikasprogrammer/php-api-excercise/README.md

 ## Installation

+This project uses [Lumen framework](https://lumen.laravel.com/) as an underlying framework among other dependencies.
 To install all the dependencies simply run.

 ```
 composer install
 ```

 ## Run

+Copy the .env.example to .env file and make app specific changes to it.

+`cp .env.example .env`

 You can either use any PHP supporting servers like Apache or NGINX or use a standalone PHP server like this.